-Below is a calculator designed to give you an idea of what kind of merit-based aid you could receive for the 2013-14 academic year.
+Below is a calculator designed to give you an idea of the merit-based aid you could receive as an incoming student for the 2020-21 year.
 Please enter values for all fields listed.
 If you have taken only the ACT or only the SAT, please input the values for the test you have taken.
 Otherwise, please enter both scores.

 - If entering SAT information, please be sure to enter both the Critical Reading and Math score.

 - Ouachita does not use super-scores for the ACT or SAT.
 We utilize your best one-time score on the four main sections of the ACT and/or the Critical Reading and Math portions of the SAT.
 We currently do not use the writing samples on either the ACT or SAT for awarding purposes.

 - Official test scores received from ACT or SAT will be used to determine the actual award amounts.
 Scores from tests taken on or before the February 2020 test dates will be accepted.

 - Ouachita uses a 4.0 grade point average scale to determine award or scholarship eligibility and for admission purposes.
 Your 7th semester grade point average as calculated by the Ouachita Baptist University Registrar at the time of admission will be the grade point average by which we make award determinations.